bookqaq/010-record-api/README.md

 - ~~Speed up the client upload speed by:~~
    - ~~patch dll~~
    - ~~implement direct file copy from RawPlayVideo(wouldn't implement)~~
-- Fix a bug where game would lag for seconds after video upload is done
+- "password" function in session
+- patch NVENC encoder config (such as bitrate)
 - finish the proxy package?

+# Won't Fix?
+- Fix a bug where game would lag for seconds after video upload is done (can't reproduce)